 What time is it?

 After you board the plane and settle into your seat, change your watch to the time zone you’re traveling to.
-If you don’t normally wear a watch, manually change the time zone on your cell phone, switch it to airplane mode, and turn it back on once electronics are allowed.
+If you don’t normally wear a watch, manually change the time zone on your cell phone and switch it to airplane mode.

 It’s a mind over matter thing.
 If you start telling yourself it’s the time at your destination, not where you’re leaving from, you will start to mentally switch to that time zone.
 Having your watch as a visual helps reinforce the “correct” time.

 If you have a layover in another time zone, you’ll have to decide which time to choose.
 If you can keep track of the difference in your head, set your watch to the time zone of your final destination.
 But if your layover is after a long overnight flight, you might be too groggy for this.
 In that case, set your watch to the time zone of your layover, and then once you get on the next flight, reset it again.